TechBeamers

 sum += 20

-Do you know how can you traverse multiple lists in parallel?
+Do you know how to traverse multiple lists in parallel?
 Learn Python zip function to iterate lists in parallel.

 Let’s take up 10 questions on Python tuples!

-Before you dive in to solve the below questions, have a bird-view on the concept of a tuple in Python.
+Before you dive in to solve the questions below, quickly have a bird-view on the concept of a tuple in Python.

 Q-1.
 What will be the output of the following Python code?